+right now.
 DR WRIGHT: But then if you had done that, I'm just thinking actually if that had happened that would have left everything hanging (inaudible).
-In some ways it might be satisfactory to get an outcome.
+In some ways it might be satisfactory employee's terms and conditions of employment.
+We have to stop this.
+You have to stop to get an outcome.